Chapter One: Gameplay

 - Doughnuts and Beer

-Pizza, chips, and Mountain Dew are the more traditional
+Pizza, chips, and Mountain Dew are the traditional

-food of wargamers, but the proper BrikWars mindset is
+food of tabletop gamers since time immemorial, but the proper BrikWars mindset is

 | Which Bricks Should I Use? |

-Most people associate construction bricks with The LEGO Company, but there are any number of other toymakers riding on LEGO's coattails.
+Most people associate construction bricks with The LEGO Company, but there are many other fly-by-night toymakers riding on LEGO's coattails.
 The knockoff products from these "clone brands" can cost much less than genuine LEGO bricks.
 This is no coincidence: Regular toymakers use less expensive toy molds to make toy-quality bricks, while LEGO uses super-precise (and super-expensive) engineering to create building elements with accuracy measured in microns.

-The difference can be invisible to the naked eye, but it's impossible to miss if you try to build anything.
-Two clone bricks can often fit together without trouble (depending on the brand), and you can usually find a third that fits onto the first two.
+The difference is impossible to miss once you start trying to build anything.
+Two clone bricks can sometimes fit together without trouble (depending on the brand), and it's not unusual to find a third that fits onto the first two.
 But the inconsistencies compound with each brick added, and soon it's a struggle to force additional bricks together at all.
 With LEGO, by contrast, thousands of parts snap together as a matter of course.

 Here, LEGO is the victim of its own excellence - people are so used to bricks that "just work," they assume that any similar-looking brick will function just as well.
 Ignorant grandparents think the clone bricks give more value for the dollar.
-The grandkids, frustrated by trying to get the knockoffs to function at all, never want to play with construction toys again, and become drug dealers or politicians instead.
+Unlucky grandkids, frustrated by trying to get the knockoffs to function at all, grow up never wanting to play with construction toys again, and become murderers, drug dealers, and politicians.
+Or, worst of all, adults.

-By counterfeiting and betraying the good will built up by LEGO over the course of decades, the parasitic clone brands sabotage the very market they leech off of.
-To give them a single dollar of support is an act of unmitigated evil, and anyone who knowingly buys a clone set is doomed to burn in Hell in a richly-deserved fiery torment lasting for all eternity.
+By counterfeiting and betraying the good will built up by LEGO over the course of generations, the clone brand parasites sabotage the very market they're leeching off of.
+To give them a single dollar of support is an act of unjustifiable perversion, and any Human who knowingly buys a clone product is doomed to burn in Human Hell in a richly-deserved fiery torment lasting for all eternity.

 That being said, clone brands offer specific advantages to the pragmatic BrikWarrior.

-Because they aren't limited by LEGO's anti-war ethics, or by the need for each element to earn back the hundreds of thousands of dollars it costs to make a single LEGO mold, their elements and sets can be much more specialized and warlike.
-Historically, the clone brands' most successful playthemes have looked like they could have come straight out of a traditional wargame.
+Because they aren't limited by LEGO's anti-war ethics, or by the need for each element to earn back the hundreds of thousands of dollars it costs to make a single LEGO mold, the clone elements and sets can be much more single-purpose and morally dubious.
+Historically, the clone brands' most successful playthemes have looked like they could have come straight out of a traditional miniatures wargame.

 Things You Probably Won't Need But Might